Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

 where $I(A:B|E) = S(AE)+S(BE)-S(E)-S(ABE)$ is the \emph{(quantum) conditional mutual information}, which by strong subadditivity of the von Neumann entropy is always non-negative~\cite{SSA}; and $\rho^{ABE}$ as above is called an \emph{extension} of $\rho^{AB}$.
 This definition appears to have been put forward first in~\cite{Tucci}, where it was also remarked that by restricting the extension of $\rho^{AB}$ to have the form $\rho^{ABE} = \sum_i p_i \proj{\varphi_i}^{AB} \ox \proj{i}^E$, the minimization reduces to the well-known \emph{entanglement of formation}~\cite{BDSW1996},

-While it is fairly straightforward to see from their definitions that both $E_{\text{sq}}$ and $E_F$ are convex functions of the state, the former has many properties that the latter lacks, among them additivity and monogamy~\cite{ChristandlWinter,KoashiWinter}, cf.~\cite{monogamous,Christ:PhD}.
-Abbreviating $E_{\text{sq}}(\rho^{AB}) = E_{\text{sq}}(A:B)$,
+While it is fairly straightforward to see from their definitions that both $E_{\text{sq}}$ and $E_F$ are convex functions of the state, the former has many properties that the latter lacks, among them additivity and monogamy~\cite{ChristandlWinter,KoashiWinter} as well as~\cite{aspects,monogamology}, cf.~\cite{monogamous,Christ:PhD}.
+Namely, abbreviating $E_{\text{sq}}(\rho^{AB}) = E_{\text{sq}}(A:B)$, we have

 In particular, if $\rho^{AB}$ is $k$-extendible, meaning that there exists a state $\rho^{AB_1\ldots B_k}$ such that $\rho^{AB} = \rho^{AB_i}$ for all $i$ (and that w.l.o.g.~is symmetric with respect to permutations of the $B$-systems), then